A Guide to Choosing the Perfect Paint Finish for Your Home

 Even if you have the perfect color picked out for a space in your home, it’s important to understand what each finish offers so you can enjoy your paint for longer.

-Flat vs. Matte Paint
+Flat & Matte Paint

-When Should You Use Matte Paint?
+Where Should You Use Flat or Matte Paint?

 If you have pets or children, you may want to avoid a flat finish on the walls as it is the most difficult to clean.
 However, the nature of the paint sheen is to soak up the light, providing no reflectivity.
 This feature allows you to hide imperfections in your walls.
 Because they have more pigment, they take less work to cover and are the most economical selection for covering large spaces in the home.